Soccer player gunned down in latest Amsterdam violence | Devdiscourse

-No details were given for a possible motive.
+Defender Kelvin Maynard, 32, died when two assailants on a motorbike opened fire on his car on Wednesday night in a south-east district of the Dutch capital, a police statement said.
+Police appealed for any witnesses to the shooting to come forward to assist in the investigation.

+"The motive is still totally unknown, as is what led up to it and who might have been involved," a police spokeswoman said.
+She said that Maynard had had previous run-ins with the police, but would not give any details.
+"His name is registered in our systems," she told Reuters.

 Maynard was playing this season for Dutch amateur club "Alphense Boys".
-Previously, he had been with Dutch side Volendam, Portugal's Sporting Clube Olhanense, Hungary's Kecskemeti TE and England's Burton Albion.
+Previously, he had been with Dutch side Volendam, Portugal's Sporting Clube Olhanense, Hungary's Kecskemeti TE, Belgium's Antwerp FC and England's Burton Albion.
+Tributes flooded in from shocked soccer players and coaches who expressed support for his wife and children.

-Police said an investigation was ongoing and appealed for witnesses to the shooting to come forward.
+"Kelvin was a big, tough guy, but inside he was a teddy bear," former coach Joop Gall told broadcaster RTV Drente.
+"We had regular contact, especially about his sick mother."
 Maynard's murder came on the same day a prominent Dutch lawyer, involved in a case against a gang accused of drug-related killings, was gunned down in front of his Amsterdam home.

 Alarm has been growing over crime in Amsterdam, a city of 800,000 people where recreational drug use has long been tolerated by law enforcement, creating an underworld of dealers and suppliers which sometimes fuels violence.